Karenni States: British rule in Burma

 In 1864 a Karenni prince requested the status of British protectorate for his state, but the British authorities did not show any interest.
 After the death of this prince in 1869 his two sons renewed the petition claiming that they feared Burmese ambitions on their state.

 The British refused again, but agreed to arbitrate before the King of Burma.
 Since the Burmese monarchy insisted in their demands on the Karenni territories, the British granted recognition to four states, Kyebogyi, Namekan (Nammekon), Naungpale and Bawlake, which became independent under British protection on 21 June 1875.
 Kantarawadi state, however, remained independent without official protection.

 The Karenni States were recognized as tributary to British Burma in 1892, when their rulers agreed to accept a stipend from the British government.
 An Assistant Superintendent of the Shan States was based at Loikaw as Agent of the British government.
-He was exercising control over the local Karenni Rulers, being supervised by the Superintendent at Taunggyi.
+He exercised control over the local Karenni Rulers, being supervised by the Superintendent at Taunggyi.

 On 10 October 1922 the administrations of the Karenni states (Bawlake, Kantarawaddy, and Kyebogyi) were placed under the administration of the Federated Shan States, established in 1900. under a commissioner who also administered the Wa States.
 This arrangement survived the constitutional changes of 1923 and 1937.
 By the 1930s, the Mawchi Mine in Bawlake was one of the most important sources of tungsten in the world.

 On 27 May 1942, during World War II, nearby Kengtung State was invaded and its capital captured by the Thai Phayap Army.
-Following a previous agreement between Thai Prime Minister Plaek Phibunsongkhram and the Japanese Empire, in December the same year the Thai administration occupied Kengtung and parts of Möngpan.
+Following a previous agreement between Thai Prime Minister Plaek Phibunsongkhram and the Empire of Japan, in December the same year the Thai administration occupied Kengtung and parts of Möngpan.
 The annexation by Thailand as Saharat Thai Doem northern province was formalized on 1 August 1943.

 Thailand left the territories in 1945, but officially relinquished its claim over the trans-Salween part of Kantarawadi State only in 1946 as part of the condition for admission to the United Nations and the withdrawal of all wartime sanctions for having sided with the Axis powers.